 Need the Latest Asbestos news?
-Safeline Environmentals news brings you the latest asbestos news and updates from the United Kingdom!
+Safeline Environmental news brings you the latest asbestos news and updates from the United Kingdom!

-The latest asbestos news comes in the terms of a contractor prosecution, HSE will investigate and take the appropriate action on any contractor or sub contractor that fails in their duty of care to the job they has taken on.
+The latest asbestos news comes in the terms of a contractor prosecution, HSE will investigate and take the appropriate action on any contractor or subcontractor that fails in their duty of care to the job they have taken on.

 "Balfour Beatty and two of its subcontractors have been fined a total of £1.27m after workers were exposed to asbestos while refurbishing a school in Waltham Forest.

 Southwark Crown Court heard that on 24 July 2012 a worker removed part of a suspended ceiling in one of the ground floor refurbished rooms at St Mary's school and identified suspect asbestos-containing materials.

 Asbestos fibres were subsequently found in numerous areas in the school.

 An HSE investigation found that although an asbestos survey was completed, there were multiple caveats and disclaimers which were not appropriately checked.

 Balfour Beatty Regional Construction Limited (previously Mansell Construction Services Limited) was fined £500,000 and ordered to pay costs of £32,364.84 after pleading guilty to safety breaches.